 Pedagogical Training for PhD Students

 The English Department gives continuing attention to the pedagogical training of Graduate Student Instructors (GSIs); this training includes courses on pedagogy and an extensive system of mentoring.
-Your teaching assignments will vary according to your degree program, your progress within the program, the availability of courses, and enrollment patterns in undergraduate courses.
+Teaching assignments will vary according to the student's degree program, his/her progress within the program, the availability of courses, and enrollment patterns in undergraduate courses.
 Language and Literature PhD students usually teach first-and second-year writing courses (124, 125, 225) and other language or literature courses.
 English and Women's Studies students usually teach introductory courses for both the English and Women's Studies Department.
-English and Education students teach first-year writing courses (125) and, if appropriate and available, other introductory writing and literature courses.
+English and Education students teach first-year writing courses (125) and, if appropriate and available, other writing and literature courses.

 In making these assignments, administrators attempt to consider the preferences and academic preparation of GSIs as well as the current needs of the curriculum.
 English and Education PhD students teach English 125, "Writing and Academic Inquiry," during their first year in the Ph.D. program.
 Language and Literature PhD students teach English 125 during their second year and English and Women's Studies students teach English 125, during their third year in the PhD program.
 A required pedagogy course, taught by one member of the Faculty, accompanies this initial teaching assignment; the course provides professional preparation for teaching undergraduate courses, including tips for designing courses and syllabi, strategies for facilitating discussion, best practices for grading and responding to students' work, and advice for negotiating complex interpersonal dynamics in the classroom.
 The Faculty member teaching the pedagogy course also visits each GSI's classroom to provide feedback about his/her teaching.